angelapopa/UIBK-703602-Compiler-Construction/questions/README.md

 ![fib AST](gfx/fib_ast.png)

-*Variable names are prefixed with an id followed by an underscore.*

 Every statement, expression, literal, operator, etc; is modelled here.
 This would be a subtree of the AST representing the whole input program.